 View the Small Business Majority’s archived webinar from March 30, 2020 that covers federal and state assistance for small businesses from the Governor’s Office of Business and Economic Development, the Small Business Development Center, Opportunity Fund and the Small Business Majority.
 View previous webinars on-demand from the Small Business Majority.

 Pacific Gas and Electric and The San Jose Water Company have suspended service disconnections for non-payment of gas, electric and water service until further notice.
 More information on how each agency can assist customers and their responses to COVID-19 are available at PGE.com and SJWater.com.
 Per Governor Newsom’s Executive Order N-28-20, the Public Utilities Commission monitors public and private utility providers’ customer service protections for critical utilities like electricity, gas, water, internet, and landline and cell phone service.
 Executive Order N-42-20 restricts water service shutoff to homes and small businesses while the state responds to the COVID-19 pandemic.

-The following online events are to inform and educate small businesses on accessing capital and additional resources, as well as responding to and mitigating disaster impacts.
+The following online events are to inform and educate small businesses.
 Most online events are free, but some may charge a nominal registration fee.
 If you cannot attend an event you have registered for, please cancel your reservation so that someone else can attend.

 Time: 11:00 AM